 “I’m looking for words that are unforgettable–lodging themselves into a reader like a fishbone in the throat.
 I am drawn to ambition, musicality, and a careful handling of language, rich with precise and palpable images that leave me returning to the works again and again.
 While lyric poems with a somewhat narrative backbone tend to be my cup of tea, I am also interested in seeing your more experimental work that plays with and radically challenges conventional notions of form and content.
 Send us your best and bravest, poems that (de/re)construct a world we have yet to imagine.”

-From Torrey, our Fiction Editor:
+From Magdalena, our Fiction and Non-fiction Editor:

-From Noam, our Non-Fiction Editor:
+From Nicola, our Architecture Editor:

 Send completed essays (no more than 2 at a time) or pitches for potential essays.